-Enjely is a first-generation Dominican American and is currently one of a few bilingual dietitians in Massachusetts.
-She was born and raised in the Northshore area of Massachusetts.
-Prior to joining the nutrition field, Enjely joined and proudly served in the United States Marine Corps following her older brother’s footsteps.
-Her military experience and environment were filled with opportunities to overcome her self-doubt, build confidence, and find pride in her abilities.
-This broad exposure to her diverse background has shaped who she is today and has allowed her to relate to different types of individuals.
+Enjely is a first-generation Dominican American and is currently one of the few bilingual dietitians in Massachusetts.
+Born and raised on the Northshore of Massachusetts, she is a New Englander at heart.
+Prior to joining the nutrition field, Enjely served in the United States Marine Corps.
+Her military experience and environment were filled with ample opportunities for growth and self-discovery.
+Her rich, diverse cultural background has contributed to her ability to take perspective and relate well to all types of people.

-Enjely received her Bachelor’s degree from Framingham State University in Food and Nutrition, & Dietetics Concentration.
+Enjely received her Bachelor’s degree from Framingham State University in Food and Nutrition and Dietetics Concentration.
 She subsequently attended Simmons University where she completed a Masters of Science in Nutrition and Health Promotion with a Concentration in Entrepreneurship and a certificate in sports nutrition.
 She is actively involved in efforts to diversify the dietetics field through involvement with Diversify Dietetics and as an active board member of Boston Alliance for Diversity in Dietetics (BADD).
+Enjely is also a member of Association of Size Diversity and Health (ASDAH) and Multi-Service Eating Disorder Association (MEDA).
+She has completed extensive training in eating disorders through Metrowest Nutrition and outside mentorship and participates in several hours of specialized eating disorder supervision each week.

 - Sports Nutrition